American Rescue Plan Act

 - SLFRF Grant Amendment Template Resource Document (4/20/23)

-The Office of the State Controller has completed a new Certification Agreement for State And Local Fiscal Recovery Funds (SLFRF).
+The Office of the State Controller (OSC) has completed a Certification Agreement for STate and Local Fiscal Recovery Funds (SLFRF).
 The agreement includes provisions that the State agreed to prior to the U.S. Department of Treasury sending SLFRF funds to the State.
-Every state agency that has been awarded SLFRF funds by the Office of State Planning & Budgeting must sign the Certification Agreement to acknowledge and comply with Treasury's requirements.
+Every state agency that was awarded SLFRF funds by the Office of State Planning & Budgeting signed a Certification Agreement to acknowledge their compliance with Treasury's requirements.

 Contact Information